raidantimosquitos/taiwan-surface-temperature/set-up-github/README.md

 *In pink color is GitHub username (raidantimosquitos), in yellow the GitHub authentication token you generated earlier, and in orange is your personal GitHub password*.

-*Please also note that in this example I am commiting directly to the main repository branch, this should not be your case (you should be committing to your personal branch)*
+*Please also note that in this example I am pushing directly to the main repository branch, this should not be your case (you should be committing to your personal branch)*

 - This will *push* the changes you made on your local computer to your branch of the repository.